thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/mail-settings.md

 <br/>
 **Office 365 troubleshooting**

-If you see authentication errors while sendind email (e.x.
+If you see authentication errors while sending email (e.x.
 5.7.3):

 1. Make sure SMTP settings are enabled for user.
 For this go to [here](https://portal.office.com/adminportal/home#/users).
 Then select user →  Mail → Manage email apps → Authenticate SMTP (if enabled - disable and enable again);
 2. In Azure portal make sure Security defaults are disabled.